Last Updated: 01/23/20 | January 23rd, 2020

 A giant section of the Berlin Wall was left standing, and artists were invited to paint a section of it that represented hope and violence.
-Now, the East Side Gallery represents one of the best outdoor art exhibits in Berlin.
+Now, the East Side Gallery is one of the best outdoor art exhibits in Berlin.
 I was really moved by some of the paintings.

-Jewish History Museum – Jews have faced a long and hard road in Germany.
-They have represented an important part of the population even though they were highly discriminated against.
-This museum traces the arrival of Jews and their contributions throughout German history as well as the hardships they faced.
+Jews have faced a long and hard road in Germany.
+They represented an important part of the population even though they were highly discriminated against.
+This museum traces the arrival of Jews and their contributions throughout German history, as well as the hardships they faced.
 It doesn’t go into much depth on the Holocaust, as there is a wonderful separate museum for that.
-And like all museums in Germany, this is huge and will require a few hours to properly explore.
+But like all museums in Germany, this is huge and will require a few hours to properly explore.

 The Holocaust Memorial

 Located in Mitte near the Reichstag, the Holocaust Museum (officially called “The Memorial to the Murdered Jews of Europe”) chronicles the Nazis’ treatment and extermination of the Jews.
 The memorial is made up of concrete slabs designed to create a feeling of confusion and unease as you wander through them.
 Below is a museum that follows various families through the Holocaust.
 It creates a very personalized and moving way to learn about this awful blight on human history.

 Located in the eastern part of Berlin, this park is near an old abandoned amusement park (which you can also visit).
-This park is a popular place to bike around, and there are a number of beer gardens and a small island nearby where they have a weekend flea market.
+It’s a popular place to bike around, and there are a number of beer gardens and a small island nearby where they have a weekend flea market.
 Moreover, you can rent boats and canoes and cruise the adjoining river.